Red2Yang/2026-YOLO-World-MMKit/README.md

 #### The environment

 My option is to use docker to install mmcv and I recommand you to use this too, except that you want to learn how to build the environment.
-You can use linux server or `Windows Subsystem for Linux`(wsl2) to run docker.
+You can use ubuntu server or `Windows Subsystem for Linux`(wsl2) to run docker.

 The file of dockerfile is under the [env](env/) folder.